jenkinsci/kubernetes-plugin/README.md

 }
 ```

 You can use [`readFile`](https://www.jenkins.io/doc/pipeline/steps/workflow-basic-steps/#readfile-read-file-from-workspace) or [`readTrusted`](https://jenkins.io/doc/pipeline/steps/coding-webhook/#readtrusted-read-trusted-file-from-scm) steps to load the yaml from a file.
-It is also accessible from this plugin's configuration panel in the Jenkins console.

 ##### Example